-i) Malaysian University English Test (MUET)
+Malaysian University English Test (MUET)

-All UNIMAS students who scored Band 1-3 in MUET will have to register for Preparatory English (Level 1) in Semester 1 of the 2017/2018 academic session.
+All UNIMAS students who scored Band 1-2.5 in MUET will have to register for Preparatory English (Level 1) in Semester 1.

 Upon scoring a Pass (L) in Preparatory English (Level 1), the student must then register for Preparatory English (Level 2) in Semester 2.